 All vessel handling services are provided by the Port Authority.
 The Harbour Master has oversight of nautical operations within the port.
 This comprises of operational tasks related to the safety and efficiency of vessel management within the boundaries of the port.
 The Harbour Master’s office allocates berths and coordinates all services necessary to berth and un-berth a vessel.
 These services include Pilotage, Towage, Mooring and Unmooring, and Vessel Traffic Services (VTS).

 Stevedoring services are provided by the Port Authority and Twenty-two (22) private stevedoring companies.
 GPHA controls 25% of all stevedoring.
-The remaining 75% is performed by the following private companies:
+The remaining 75% is performed by private companies.

 Shore handling (receipt, storage and delivery services) are provided by Ghana Ports and Harbours Authority and Four (4) others.
 They undertake shore handling services for non-containerized cargo, excluding dry, liquid bulk and vehicles.
 In addition, there are Inland Clearance Depots that offer receipt and delivery services for containers and vehicles.
 These are: